 - Your room swap must be completed by the effective date included in the email.

-Important: You might think, “Can we just swap rooms and keys without telling anyone?”
-The short answer is, “no.” There is a reason we have you follow this process.
-Imagine if there were a fire or other major emergency in your residence hall, or on campus.
-Your family and friends would want to know that you were accounted for in an emergency.
+Note: Do not just swap rooms and keys.
+If there was a fire or other major emergency in your residence hall or on-campus, your family and friends would want to know that you were accounted for.

 Double to Single